Doug MacLeod (TV writer): Television

 MacLeod was a working writer for ABC Radio's comedy department in the 1980s, before spending two years as head writer of Network Ten's The Comedy Company.
 He was a writer on the sketch comedy programs Fast Forward and Full Frontal.
 He was the script editor of Kath & Kim while the series aired on the ABC.

 As a break from sketch comedy he co-wrote five episodes of SeaChange with Andrew Knight.

-He co-wrote the animated children's series Dogstar which won him the inaugural John Hinde prize for science fiction in 2008.
+He co-wrote the animated children's series Dogstar which won him the inaugural John Hinde Award for science fiction in 2008.
 He also worked on series two in 2011 with co-writer Philip Dalkin.

-In 2008 MacLeod won the Fred Parsons Award for Contribution to Australian Comedy at the Australian Writers' Guild Awards.
+In 2008 MacLeod won the Fred Parsons Award for Contribution to Australian Comedy at the AWGIE Awards.

 Theatre

 MacLeod was the writer of Call Girl the Musical, with Tracy Harvey which performed two seasons in Melbourne.

 With John Clarke, he co-wrote a musical adaptation of the children's book Snugglepot and Cuddlepie, titled The Adventures of Snugglepot & Cuddlepie and Little Ragged Blossom.